loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 - Prefer fast and focused unit tests over slow app-wide end-to-end tests.
 - Watch out for integration points that are not covered by unit-tests and add integration tests to verify your units work well together.

+See [Testing Your Application](./Testing-Your-application.html) for a reference manual on automated tests.

 ## Incrementally implement features

 Let's recapitulate the status of our new project: